rocky-linux/rocky-tools/migrate2rocky/README.md

 This especially happens on systems configured with a centralized package management like Katello (RedHat Satellite 6) or Uyuni (RedHat Satellite 5, SUSE Manager).
+If one of these systems is configured it is possible to remove all projects/channels so the designated /etc/yum.repos.d/redhat.repo or /etc/yum.repos.d/susemanager:channels.repo file is empty or missing.

 #### RHEL migrations show error messages during conversion